surveying-open-data-practices/Data-analysis/README.md

 The survey was offered in three languages: English, French and Portuguese.
 Data was downloaded from the JISC Online survey tool in CSV format.
 The key files were used to merge responses from the three different surveys.

-Due to differences between the three surveys several iterations of manual cleaning were run to allow the merging of the data across languages.
+Due to differences between the three surveys, several iterations of manual cleaning were run to allow the merging of the data across languages.
+See [data/README.md](data/README.md) for information on the data files and the data cleaning conducted.

-A total of XXX responses were obtained:
+After cleaning, a total of 64 responses were obtained:
-- English: XXX
+- English: 58
-- French: XXX
+- French: 4
-- Portuguese: XXX
+- Portuguese: 2

 The following question types exist in the survey:
 - multiple choice (radio buttons - a single response is allowed)